 Guadalupe River State Park – Located near Spring Branch, Texas and about a 2-hour drive from Fort Hood, this park offers over 13 miles of trails.
-Site note, this park is listed as one of the top 10 Best Swimming Holes in Texas.
+Side note, this park is listed as one of the top 10 Best Swimming Holes in Texas.

 JJ’s Rockin’ Retreat – Located in Menard, Texas about 2 hours from Fort Hood, this 6,000-acre ranch is open to the public for hiking, biking, and camping.
-The total miles of trails is unknown due to the fact you are allowed to roam the ENTIRE ranch at free will!
+The total miles of trails is unknown because you are allowed to roam the ENTIRE ranch at free will!
 They say if you were to bike the entire ranch, you would need an entire day, so imagine hiking it!

 McKinney Roughs Nature Park – Located about 1.5 hours from Fort Hood, this park offers over 18 miles of trails and a great place to go swimming and Kayaking.

 Milton Reimers Ranch Park – Located in Dripping Springs outside of Austin and about 1.5 hours from Fort Hood.
 It has over 18 miles of trails.

-Mount Lakeway Trail – 4.1 mile out and back trail near Lakeway, Texas.
+Mount Lakeway Trail – 4.1 miles out and back trail near Lakeway, Texas.
 Offers amazing views of the town and lake below.